fprimeau/EARTHSS220/src/generated/lecture_0/prerequisites.md

 julia> using IJulia
 ```

-!!! note
+> **Note:**
-    You can just copy paste the code above (including the `julia>` bits), and the REPL will know to not paste those automatically.
+> You can just copy paste the code above (including the `julia>` bits), and the REPL will know to not paste those automatically.
-    Everytime a package is used for the first time, Julia will precompile it (which can take a few seconds to minutes, depending on the package — don't worry, just let it finish).
+> Everytime a package is used for the first time, Julia will precompile it (which can take a few seconds to minutes, depending on the package — don't worry, just let it finish).

 Finally, you can start JupyterLab from Julia by simply typing `jupyerlab()` in Julia.
 It should look like: